How to Use KillChain Labs

 Track your progress

-Your Dashboard shows your rank, points, domain coverage, kill chain progress, and skill radar.
+Your account dashboard shows your rank, points, domain coverage, kill chain progress, and skill radar.

 Setting Up Your Lab